 And while the explanation might be a little dull, there are plenty of exciting things to do in Catskill.
 Its land is made up of towering peaks, undulating valleys, streams, rivers and lakes.
 And that’s without delving into a village replete with historic sights.
-We at the Plum Guide have put together something special for your trip to Catskill and the surrounding area, so read up on the best attractions below.
+We here at Plum Guide have put together something special for your trip to Catskill and the surrounding area, so read our expert opinions on the best attractions below.
 As long as you stay clear of Mike Tyson, we wager you’ll have a great time.

 Stroll along the riverbanks

 As you stroll beside the Catskill Creek (the ‘creek’ part being redundant given what we now know about the Dutch origins of the word ‘Catskill’, but hey, we’ll let it slide this time), listen to the rushing sound of the water and set up a picnic.
 Walk your dog or steal someone else’s in the Park for Paws and enter the Catskill Marina to check out the array of boats.
 See the area in winter, when the water is partly frozen over with great big chunks of ice.
 Drop in at the Catskill Yacht Club and rent a vessel to take out on the water.
 Can't get enough of the river?
 Our home On the Hillside, just north of Catskill, is right on the banks of the Hudson, so you can sit and watch the water stream by from the comfort of your Plum Guide home.